ryanshannon585-design/ScholarHomes/README.md

 ## Running The Application

-You can run this application locally by;
+You can run this application locally by executing the following code;

-- Navigating to the ScholarHomes application: cd scholar home project \ src \ ScholarHomes
+- cd scholar home project \ src \ ScholarHomes
-- Execute the following to run the server: python3 manage.py runserver
+- python3 manage.py runserver

 Hello!
 I'm Ryan, nice to meet you: